How To Transfer a Car Title in Colorado

 - Frequently Asked Questions

-To complete the car title transfer, you must present the following credentials to the county motor vehicle office within your vicinity and remit the corresponding fees for the title, registration, and possibly sales tax:
+To complete the car title transfer, you must present the following credentials to the county motor vehicle office:

 - Proof of insurance (if registering the vehicle at the same time).